About Our Community

 DART Bus Service:

 Delaware City maintains floating docks for public use without a charge in season (May – October).
 There are no services available and no overnight docking is permitted.
 The privately owned Delaware City Marina (302) 834-4172 offers fuel and overnight docking facilities.
 The State of Delaware operates a public boat ramp across the Branch Canal from Delaware City.
-The launch is accessible through the Fort DuPont State Park entrance on Route 9.
+The launch is accessible through the Fort DuPont Site entrance on Route 9.